Phangoa/COVID-19-Global-Data-Tracker/README.md

 A bar chart to compare the latest case counts across the selected countries.

+A choropleth map to visualize global COVID-19 case density.

 The analysis provides a clear, visual report that can be easily understood and shared with others.